-We've reviewed 38 monitors, and below you will find our recommendations for the best gaming monitors for a variety of needs and budgets.
-See also our recommendations for the best gaming monitors for PS4, the best curved gaming monitors, the best gaming monitors for PC and the best gaming monitors under $300.
+We've bought and tested over 300 monitors, and below, you'll find our recommendations for the best gaming monitors available.
+See our picks for the best 4k gaming monitors, the best 240Hz monitors, and the best 1440p gaming monitors.

-Our recommendations are based on what we think are the best monitors currently available to play video games.
+Our recommendations are based on what we think are the best gaming monitors currently available.
 They are adapted to be valid for most people, in each price range.
-Rating is based on our review, factoring in price and feedback from our visitors.
+The rating is based on our review, factoring in price, and feedback from our visitors.